Ministério da Cultura and Ilumina presents

 2026 Artists

-In this edition, Ilumina welcomes celebrated artists who share the stage — and their knowledge — with rising talents from across Latin America.
+In this edition, Ilumina Festival welcomes celebrated artists who share the stage — and their knowledge — with rising talents from across Latin America.

 Alberto Denis Galdona